12 Consumer Discretionary Stocks Moving In Thursday's After-Market Session - Benzinga

 Gainers

-- Duolingo DUOL stock rose 13.3% to $75.9 during Thursday's after-market session.
-The market value of their outstanding shares is at $2.9 billion.
-As per the press release, Q1 earnings came out today.
+- Deckers Outdoor DECK stock increased by 13.1% to $256.48 during Thursday's after-market session.
+The market value of their outstanding shares is at $6.9 billion.
+The company's, Q4 earnings came out today.

 Losers

-- Brilliant Earth Group BRLT stock declined by 20.6% to $5.36 during Thursday's after-market session.
-The market value of their outstanding shares is at $57.9 million.
-The company's, Q1 earnings came out today.

-- Inspirato ISPO stock decreased by 7.37% to $5.16.
-The market value of their outstanding shares is at $267.9 million.
-As per the news, the Q1 earnings report came out yesterday.
+- Ross Stores ROST shares declined by 22.7% to $71.7 during Thursday's after-market session.
+This security traded at a volume of 2.3 million shares come close, making up 77.8% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $25.1 billion.
+As per the news, the Q1 earnings report came out today.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.